daddyofadoggy/blog/posts/Scratch_to_Scale/Distributed_Data_Parallel/report_ddp.md

 ## Introduction

 Welcome!
-In this guide, we'll explore Distributed Data Parallelism (DDP), a powerful technique for training deep learning models faster by using multiple GPUs.
+In this blog, we'll explore Distributed Data Parallelism (DDP), a powerful technique for training deep learning models faster by using multiple GPUs.
 If you've ever trained a large model and wished it could go faster, DDP is one of the best tools to achieve that speedup.

 Don't worry if you're new to distributed training - we'll break everything down step by step, starting from the core concepts and building up to a working implementation of Pytorch's `DistributedDataParallel`

 ## What is Distributed Data Parallelism?

 Before diving into the code, let's understand the fundamental concept.
+In distributed training, device refers to GPU and host refers to CPU.

 ### The Core Idea